Verifying Distributed, Adaptive Real-Time (DART) Systems

 Distributed, adaptive real-time (DART) systems could transform the military, transportation, energy, and health care.
 But they must satisfy safety-critical requirements.
 We developed a method to verify DART systems and generate assured code.

 Verifying Systems of Mixed Criticality Is a Challenge

 DART systems are cyber-physical systems consisting of several agents that communicate and coordinate to achieve their goals.
 They self-adapt to their environment to improve their likelihood of success.
-This smart adaptation promises to help the Department of Defense (DoD) achieve its missions in dynamic and uncertain environments.
+This smart adaptation promises to help the U.S. Department of Defense (DoD) achieve its missions in dynamic and uncertain environments.
 The ability to deploy DART systems as teams of distributed, coordinating agents with high confidence in mission success enhances the DoD's capability significantly.
 DART systems also have the potential to revolutionize transportation, energy, and health care.

 To realize its potential, DART software must be engineered to have high assurance and be certified to operate safely and effectively.
 Systems must satisfy guaranteed, safety-critical requirements, such as collision avoidance among autonomous unmanned vehicles.
 These requirements must be guaranteed because failure can have life-threatening consequences.
 They must also use self-adaptation to achieve mission-critical requirements in contested environments.
 For example, in video coverage during surveillance, a DART system can tolerate the small failure of missing a frame in a video stream by adapting to work around the missing frame.